 The Committee has a shared health work-plan that aims to further improve the health and wellbeing of the 2.6 million people living across West Yorkshire and Harrogate, regardless of age.
-The Committee has a Memorandum of Understanding which was agreed by all CCGs, and which includes the Committee’s Terms of Reference.
+The Committee has a Memorandum of Understanding which has been extended to 31st March 2020.
+The Memorandum of Understanding includes the Committee’s Terms of Reference.

 The Committee wants to make sure that public and patient voices are at the centre of open and transparent decisions.
-To enable this, the Committee has Lay Chair, Marie Burnham who is completely independent of any CCG.
-It also includes two representatives who are existing Lay Members of the CCGs, Fatima Khan-Shah and Richard Wilkinson.
+To enable this, the Committee has a Lay Chair, Marie Burnham who is completely independent of any CCG.
+It also includes two representatives who are existing Lay Members of the CCGs, Richard Wilkinson and Stephen Hardy.
 Together they bring a wealth of expertise and knowledge from health and social care, the charitable sectors, public and patient involvement.

-Dr James Thomas, Clinical Chair, Airedale, Wharfedale and Craven Clinical Commissioning Group
+Dr James Thomas, Clinical Chair, Bradford District and Craven Clinical Commissioning Group

 Dr Steven Cleasby, Chair, Calderdale Clinical Commissioning Group